Court orders NDDC to seek Wike’s consent before executing projects in Rivers

-PORT HARCOURT: A Rivers State High Court sitting in Port Harcourt has ordered the Niger Delta Development Commission, NDDC, to always seek the consent of the Rivers State Government before executing any project in the state.
+A Rivers State High Court sitting in Port Harcourt has ordered the Niger Delta Development Commission, NDDC, to always seek the consent of the Rivers State Government before executing projects in the state.

+ALSO READ: NDDC Projects Probe: 37 CSOs demand thorough investigation, prosecution of culprits

-Enebeli with reference to 60 planned projects by NDDC which resulted to the suit, held that the projects, if allowed to be executed, would affect urban development and Land a
+Enebeli with reference to 60 planned projects by NDDC which resulted to the suit, held that the projects if allowed to be executed would affect urban development and Land Act of the State.

 He ruled that the NDDC should seek the consent of the state government for the execution of the projects.